mcgrath-dylan/mcgrath-dylan/loan-default-ml-demo/README.md

 ### ⚠️ Known Limitations

 - App assumes uploaded file includes `target_default` for KPI display.
-  - Inference-only files will cause errors (future fix planned).
+  - Inference-only files will cause errors.
+If there's demand/interest, I can add support in the future.

 ---

 ### ✅ Project Status

+This project was completed in under two weeks (ahead of schedule).

 - ✔️ Data cleaned and feature engineered
 - ✔️ Models trained and validated